jcoliz/MsSentinel.HandsOnLab.1/README.md

 ### 2. Log into Azure

-In a terminal window, ensure you are logged into azure
+In a terminal window, ensure you are logged into Azure

 ```dotnetcli
 az login